wmo-im/wis2box-training/documentation/docs/csv2bufr-templates/daycli-template.md

 This template requires additional metadata with respect to the simplified AWS-template: method of calculating average temperature; sensor and station heights; exposure and measurement quality classification.

+!!!
+Note "About the DAYCLI template"
+    Please note that the DAYCLI BUFR sequence will be updated during 2025 to include additional information and revised QC flags.
+The DAYCLI template included the wis2box will be updated to reflect these changes.
+WMO will communicate when the wis2box-software is updated to include the new DAYCLI template, to allow users to update their systems accordingly.

 ## CSV columns and description

 {{ read_csv("docs/assets/tables/daycli-table.csv") }}